agoutsmedt/website/content/en/post/2023-11-09-scraping-bis/index.en.markdown

 ### Extracting the data page by page

 What we want to do is to retrieve the data about each speech (the date, the title, its description, the speaker, and also its corresponding URL) page by page.
 This is something that we can do with a `for` loop.
 But we first need to know the number of pages.
-You can normally see it at the bottom right of the pages.
+You can normally see it at the bottom right of the web page.

 There could be different way to extract this information.
 Here, we will use the “CSS selector”.
 Using the CSS selector has two advantages:

 - It has in general a simpler content than an XPATH
 - It can be easily retrieved thanks to a Firefox add-on (which exists also for Chrome): [ScrapeMate](https://addons.mozilla.org/fr/firefox/addon/scrapemate/)

-Once you have set up the add-on, you can go to the url we are working on and find the “CSS selector” for the number of pages:
+Once you have set up the add-on, you can go to the URL we are working on and find the “CSS selector” for the number of pages:

 <div class="figure" style="text-align: center">